joliver82/gnome15/README.md

 # How to report bugs

-Issues can be submited on the [github website](https://github.com/Huskynarr/gnome15/issues).
+Issues can be submitted on the [github website](https://github.com/thosoo/gnome15/issues).

 # Requirements